-Telegram’s official news channel (@Telegram) is the second-most popular, not far behind HINDI HD MOVIES, on 3.1 million.
-Proxy server MTProto features highly, on 2.1 million – useful for those looking to gain access to content blocked in their own country (as Telegram itself is in China – including Hong Kong – and Iran).
+Only three channels in the top-10 are not dedicated to Bollywood films.
+Telegram’s official news channel (@Telegram) is the most popular of these, with 4.8 million.
+Proxy server MTProto features highly, with 2.8 million subscribers – useful for those looking to gain access to content blocked in their own country (as Telegram itself is in China, including Hong Kong, and Iran).

 Data source: Telegram Analytics

-If we look at total post reach (that is the view count for all posts over an unspecified period determined by Telegram Analytics), HINDI HD Movies retains its top spot with total reach of 20.9 million.
-New Hollywood Movies HD Hindi English and Bollywood New HD Hindi Netflix Movies also feature in the top-10 again, as does Persian-language entertainment channel Gizmiz Canal 1.
+If we look at total post reach (that is the view count for all posts over an unspecified period determined by Telegram Analytics), HINDI HD Movies retains its top spot with total reach of 28.4 million.

 Data source: Telegram Analytics

 Finally, let’s look at the highest average post reach.
-Here, we see Telegram’s official channel Telegram News is well out in front, registering 1.6 million views on average for its posts.
-This puts it a little under a million ahead of the ever-present HINDI HD MOVIES.
+Here, we see Telegram’s official channel Telegram News is well out in front, registering 2.6 million views on average for its posts.
 Clearly, official posts from Telegram are high impact – if less frequent.

-Top Telegram channels by total post reach, September 2019, millions
+Top Telegram channels by average post reach, October 2020, millions

 Data source: Telegram Analytics